 Alyssa: This class is an open invitation to practice dance fundamentals and explore movement.
 We will prioritize personal needs and deep listening, while moving through set exercises created to deepen our awareness and strengthen our understanding of how the body can move safely and efficiently.
 Heavily guided, this class is for you if you are interested in dipping your toes into a dance environment, or desire a refresh of fundamentals in a low-stakes environment.

-Joyce: Drawing from various modern and contemporary disciplines, Joyce’s beginning level class provides a strong foundation for floorwork, as well as classic contemporary modern techniques.
+Joyce: Drawing from various modern and contemporary disciplines, Joyce’s class provides a strong foundation for contemporary floorwork, as well as classic contemporary modern techniques.
 Class begins with a floor warm-up where somatic, improvisational and release ideas are introduced.
-We then move to our feet, going from center work to across the floor, working on and exploring more traditional contemporary and modern techniques.
+We then move to our feet, going from center work to across the floor, exploring contemporary and modern techniques through the lens of sequencing, movement pathways, and energy directing.
 If time allows, we finish off by building a final phrase that will have us moving in and out of the floor.
-Learning how to move safely and efficiently are emphasized, and space for questions and explanations will always be provided.
-Knee pads are suggested if you are new to floorwork.
+Moving big while also moving safely and efficiently are emphasized.
+Space for questions and explanations will always be provided. **Knee pads are suggested if you are new to floorwork.

 Wednesday Themes

-The next few Wednesday cycles will focus on learning how to safely move the body, taking time to get into the details, and an emphasis on fundamentals.
+The next few Wednesday cycles will focus on learning how to safely move the body, taking time to get into the details, and an emphasis on fundamentals, while exploring opportunities to find variations and modifications to increase challenge or add more support.

 no dance experience necessary